Effective May 2020

 Ernst Leitz Strasse 17-37

-The local Data Protection Authority is responsible for making sure that privacy law is followed in your country.
-For more information about your privacy rights, or if you are not able to resolve a problem directly with us and wish to make a complaint, contact your country’s Data Protection Authority.
+Many countries have a data protection authority to ensure that data protection law is followed.
+For more information about your privacy rights, or if you are not able to resolve a problem directly with us and wish to make a complaint, contact your local authority.

 Leica Microsystems maintains reasonable technical, administrative and physical controls to secure any Personal Data collected through the Leica Microsystems Sites.
 However, there is always some risk that an unauthorized third party could intercept an Internet transmission, or that someone will find a way to thwart our security systems.
 We urge you to exercise caution when transmitting Personal Data over the Internet, especially your financial-related information.
 Leica Microsystems cannot guarantee that unauthorized third parties will not gain access to your Personal Data; therefore, when submitting Personal Data to Leica Microsystems Sites, you must weigh both the benefits and the risks.